What Nutritional Needs Does Your Child Have?

 Food is essential for children – it provides them with the energy and nutrients they need to develop and grow.
 Poor nutrition can have a negative impact on children’s physical, mental and behavioral health.
 Eating habits developed in childhood can also affect a person’s health in adulthood.

-A poor diet can lead to a weakened immune system in children and make it harder for them to fight off illnesses.
+A poor diet can lead to a weakened in children and make it harder for them to fight off illnesses.
 Another danger with children and nutrition is forcing them to follow extreme diets.

 Any diet that completely removes any food group is dangerous.
 Diets that are bad for children include those that are too high in fiber, fad diets, low dairy diets, and low fat or low-carb diets.

 If you want your child to be healthy and thrive, you need to focus on their needs specifically, and not try to feed them a diet that would work for an adult.
-Make sure to give them balanced with the correct servings from the food groups, as well as healthy snacks and plenty of opportunities to get up and move around.
+Make sure to give them balanced meals with the correct servings from the five food groups, as well as healthy snacks and plenty of opportunities to get up and move around.

 It can be tough to get kids to want to eat healthy foods, but one way to get around that is to limit the foods offered to your child to mostly healthy choices.